Topics

 God says in the Quran (Koran):

-The right way towards self-awareness has been transferred from the I'ruphets and Apostles to the Mankind.
-Among the different methods applied by those who were blessed with prophethood (nur-e-nabbuat), Nuragaba is the most prominent.
+The right way towards self-awareness has been transferred from the Prophets and Apostles to the Mankind.
+Among the different methods applied by those who were blessed with Prophethood (nur-e- nabnuat), Muraqaba is the most prominent.

 In Sufi terminology, Muraqaba means to contemplate or to imagine.
 The eighteenth century Indian Sufi Syed Shah Waliullah Muhadith Dehlevi (1702-1762) wrote: